Miguel2604/POS/README.md

 - **Supabase** – Backend + Auth (Postgres + Realtime)
 - **Tailwind CSS** – UI styling
 - **JavaScript & HTML** – Interface logic and structure

 ---

-## 🚯 Common Issues & Fixes

-### ❌ Can’t log in?

-- Make sure the user exists in both `auth.users` and the relevant role table (`vendors` or `admins`)
-- Double-check Supabase credentials

-### 🔌 RFID reader not working?

-- Make sure it's plugged in and detected
-- Focus the correct input field before scanning

-### 🧱 Build failed?

-- Try running the terminal/command prompt as administrator
-- Ensure you have app icons set up in `assets/`

----